Columbia Nursing Home Abuse Lawyers at Strom Law Firm

 The following are examples of different types of abuse that might occur at a residential or long-term care facility:

-- Neglect – Examples include: not providing proper nutrition, failing to provide medication, unsanitary conditions, isolating residents, falls, and failure to provide adequate skincare, which can result in bedsores known as pressure injuries or decubitus ulcers.
+- Neglect – Examples include: not providing proper nutrition, failing to provide medication, unsanitary conditions, isolating residents, falls and accidents, and failure to provide adequate skincare, which can result in bedsores known as pressure injuries or decubitus ulcers.

-- Financial abuse – Facilities have specific responsibilities to safeguard and appropriately use resident funds;
+- Financial abuse – Facilities have specific responsibilities to safeguard and appropriately use resident funds and not charge unexpected fees or uncalled for expenses.

 - Emotional abuse – Any words that emotionally harm a resident, including threats, belittlement, etc.